Roman roads: Governance and financing

 With the conquest of Italy, prepared viae were extended from Rome and its vicinity to outlying municipalities, sometimes overlying earlier roads.
 Building viae was a military responsibility and thus came under the jurisdiction of a consul.
 The process had a military name, viam munire, as though the via were a fortification.
 Municipalities, however, were responsible for their own roads, which the Romans called viae vicinales.
-The beauty and grandeur of the roads might tempt us to believe that any Roman citizen could use them for free, but this was not the case.
-Tolls abounded, especially at bridges.
+Roads were not free to use; tolls abounded, especially at bridges.
 Often they were collected at the city gate.
 Freight costs were made heavier still by import and export taxes.
 These were only the charges for using the roads.
 Costs of services on the journey went up from there.

 Financing road building was a Roman government responsibility.
 Maintenance, however, was generally left to the province.
 The officials tasked with fund-raising were the curatores viarum.
 They had a number of methods available to them.
 Private citizens with an interest in the road could be asked to contribute to its repair.
 High officials might distribute largesse to be used for roads.
 Censors, who were in charge of public morals and public works, were expected to fund repairs suâ pecuniâ (with their own money).
 Beyond those means, taxes were required.

 A via connected two cities.
 Viae were generally centrally placed in the countryside.
 The construction and care of the public roads, whether in Rome, in Italy, or in the provinces, was, at all periods of Roman history, considered to be a function of the greatest weight and importance.
 This is clearly shown by the fact that the censors, in some respects the most venerable of Roman magistrates, had the earliest paramount authority to construct and repair all roads and streets.
-Indeed, all the various functionaries, not excluding the emperors themselves, who succeeded the censors in this portion of their duties, may be said to have exercised a devolved censorial jurisdiction.
+Indeed, all the various functionaries, including emperors, who succeeded the censors in this portion of their duties, may be said to have exercised a devolved censorial jurisdiction.